asc3t1c/YouTubeOops/README.md

 **Author:** nu11secur1ty

 Welcome to **YouTubeOops**, your powerful YouTube management software with no tracking, logs, cookies, or sessions saving on your PC!
 This guide will help you **activate your license key**, understand **key expiration**, and **renew your key** if needed.
 The price is 50€ for activating!
+Download link you will receive after buying the key.
+Best Regards

 ---